This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of Netflix's value that present opportunities for upside or downside to the current Trefis price estimate for Netflix:

-Netflix's U.S. Streaming Subscribers: Currently we forecast Netflix's U.S. streaming subscriber base to increase from around 39.0 million in 2014 to more than 55.0 million by end of our forecast period.
-There could be more than 10% downside to our price estimate if this figure were to increase to only about 45 million instead.
-This could happen if the market growth for streaming slows down and competition weighs heavy in the future.
-On the other hand there could be around 12% upside to our price estimate if Netflix blows past expectations and captures more than 50% of U.S. households by end of our forecast period, implying a subscriber base of about 65 million U.S. subscribers.
+Netflix's U.S. Streaming Subscribers: Currently we forecast Netflix's U.S. streaming subscriber base to increase from around 44.7 million in 2015 to more than 61.0 million by end of our forecast period.
+There could be more than 10% downside to our price estimate, if this figure remains below 50 million instead.
+This could happen if the market growth for streaming slows down, and competition weighs heavy in the future.
+On the other hand, there could be around 10% upside to our price estimate if Netflix blows past expectations, and captures around 70 million U.S. subscribers.

-Domestic Streaming Contribution Margin: Currently we forecast this figure to rise from about 30.0% in 2014 to close to 40.5% by the end of our forecast period.
-However there could be a downside of about 10% to the our price estimate if the figure was to reach only 35%.
-On the other hand, there could be upside of about 8.5% if this figure was to increase to 44.5% instead.
+Domestic Streaming Contribution Margin: Currently we forecast this figure to rise from about 35% in 2014, to close to 43% by the end of our forecast period.
+However there could be a downside of about 10% to our price estimate if the figure was to reach only 36%.
+On the other hand, there could be upside of about 5% if this figure was to increase to 48% instead.

 For additional details, select a driver above or select a division from the interactive Trefis split for Netflix at the top of the page.

-Netflix offers video rental service in the form of DVDs as well as online streaming to U.S. customers.
-In international markets including Canada, Latin America, U.K., Ireland and Nordic countries, the company offers only online streaming services.
+Netflix offers video rental service in the form of DVDs, as well as online streaming to U.S. customers.
+The company also offers streaming services in international markets and is currently available in about 200 countries.

-Netflix's content is available for streaming through variety of devices such as PCs, Macs, video game consoles, tablets and smartphones.
+Netflix's content is available for streaming through a variety of devices such as PCs, Macs, video game consoles, tablets, and smartphones.
 The company is consistently working towards striking more content deals in order to improve its online library.

-Secondly, the international streaming business is currently a relatively lower value contributor but this is expected to change in the future as the US streaming market becomes saturated.
-Netflix has expanded into around 50 countries the progress has been so strong that the company now believes it can complete its global expansion over the next two years while managing to still be profitable.
+Secondly, the international streaming business is currently a relatively lower value contributor, but this is expected to change in the future as the US streaming market becomes saturated.
+Netflix has expanded into around 200 countries.
+The progress has been so strong that the company now believes it can complete its global expansion phase by the end of 2016 while managing to still be profitable.

 There is very clear shift of video consumption to the Internet, and Netflix is one of the companies leading this change.
 The company's DVD subscribers are declining and future growth will come from streaming subscribers.
 Eventually the company would like to replace all of its physical DVDs with online library.